armynante/humidity/readme.md

 - Instantly create new services for common application components like file storage, queues, and caching
 - Tear down projects and services with a single command so your dead projects don't cost you money
 - Template support for quickly creating new projects and services that can be used as building blocks

+## Roadmap

+- [ ] Add support for AWS EC2
+- [ ] Build out templates for other frameworks and languages
+- [ ] Add support for more CI/CD platforms
+- [ ] Add more services for common application components like message brokers, task schedulers, databases, etc.

 ## Prerequisites